ten1seven/what-input/README.md

 ### v5.1.0

-- **Added:** Session variable stores last used input and intent so subsiquent page loads don't have to wait for interactions to set the correct input and intent state.
+- **Added:** Session variable stores last used input and intent so subsequent page loads don't have to wait for interactions to set the correct input and intent state.
 - **Removed:** IE8 support.

 ### v5.0.7